Upper Critical Field of Sr$_2$RuO$_4$ under In-Plane Uniaxial Pressure

 \section{Discussion}

 We have shown that by $\langle 100 \rangle$ uniaxial pressure tuning \SRO{} to a Lifshitz transition and associated Van Hove singularity, the orbitally-limited $H_\mathrm{c2||c}$ exhibits a sharp rise over an already strong enhancement, pointing to a large gap coinciding with a small Fermi velocity at $\varepsilon_\text{VHS}$.
 In a similar range of strains as the strong enhancement, $H_\mathrm{c2||c}$ also changes its form from convex to concave.
 These sudden changes indicate that the out-of-plane upper critical field is highly sensitive to something occurring around the Van Hove strain.
 On the other hand, the in-plane upper critical field is Pauli limited and exhibits a linear dependence in $T_\text{c}$.
 In the simplest single-band situation ($g = 2$), the Pauli limited field is given by $H_{\mathrm{P}} = \Delta(0)/(\sqrt{2S}\mu_{\mathrm{B}})$, where $S = (1-VN(E_{\text{F}}))^{-1}$ is the renormalization due to the Stoner factor \cite{Clogston62_PRL}.
 For materials with $T_\text{c} = 1.5$ K and an isotropic gap, a Pauli-limited critical field of $2.76$~T is expected.
 This is about twice the value observed for unstressed \SRO{}, suggesting that the Stoner factor is substantial.
-On the approach to the Lifshitz transition, Knight shift measurements \cite{Luo19_PRX, Chronister2021_arXiv} and DFT calculations found a continuously and strongly increasing density of states \cite{Steppke17_Science}, which would naturally result in a gradually increasing Stoner factor.
+On the approach to the Lifshitz transition, Knight shift measurements \cite{Luo19_PRX, Chronister2022_npjQM} and DFT calculations found a continuously and strongly increasing density of states \cite{Steppke17_Science}, which would naturally result in a gradually increasing Stoner factor.